Anannabiswas/anannabiswas.github.io/index.md

  During this summer of 2022, I participated in the NMA Summer School of Computational Neuroscience Course and completed the course project successfully.
 This year, I also attended BCI & Neurotechnology Spring School 2022, organized by g.tec medical engineering GmbH.

- Before attending these summer schools, I worked as a Research Engineer in the AimsLab, at United International University (UIU), Dhaka in 2021.
+ Before attending these summer schools, I worked as a Research Engineer in the AimsLab, at United International University (UIU), Dhaka.
 My main goal was to predict consumer response (preference, purchase intention, & attention) to the marketing stimuli through machine learning models using EEG signals and Eye-tracker.
  Prior to this, I hold a position as a Research Assistant in an AI-based software company, named Brainekt and conducted research on breast-cancer image classification, ECG signal analysis, and monitoring wheelchair patients using EEG signals.